arcxteam/train-models/README.md

 ## Allora Model Forge

 Let’s forge the future together.
-[Apply & Eligible Dahsboard](https://forge.allora.network)
+[Connect Wallet -> Apply -> Eligible Dahsboard](https://forge.allora.network)

 > The Allora Model Forge is the hub for monetization of machine learning models.
 Compete alongside top talent in AI, create models with real impact, and earn rewards & recognition within the Allora ecosystem and beyond.